STORM-IRIT/Radium-Engine/README.md

 The following platforms and tool chains have been tested and should work :

-* *Windows* : MSVC 2017 with cmake support, MinGW-32 4.9.2 or higher (with Qt Creator).
+* *Windows* : RECOMMENDED: MinGW-32 4.9.2 or higher (with Qt Creator), MSVC 2017 with cmake might also be supported.
 * *Mac OSX* : gcc 5 or higher, Apple clang
 * *Linux* : gcc 5 or higher, clang